fleek-network/lightning/etc/ebpf/README.md

 ## Packages

-- `tea` - (Tool for eBPF Applications) is a cli for building and running eBPF kernel-space and user-space programs.
+- `cli` - cli for building and running eBPF kernel-space and user-space programs.
 Its main purpose is to inform us of user-space application requirements for the lightning integration.